-The following eligibility criteria apply for Jean Monnet Chairs:
+The following eligibility criteria apply for $\underline{\textbf{Jean Monnet Chairs}}:$

-r Y Who can apply?
+Who can apply?
 Any higher education institution established in an EU Member State, third country associated to the Programme or third country not associated to the Programme can submit an application.
 Exception: organisations from Belarus (Region 2) are not eligible to participate in this action.
 Individuals cannot apply directly for a grant.
+What types of organisations are eligible to participate in the project?
 HEIs established in an EU Member State, third country associated to the Programme or third country not associated to the Programme, Exception: organisations from Belarus (Region 2) are not eligible to participate in this action.
-What types of organisations are HEIs established in EU Member States and third countries associated with the Programme must hold a valid ECHE. eligible to participate in the A ECHE is not required for participating HEIs in Third countries not associated with the Programme. project?
+HEIs established in EU Member States and third countries associated with the Programme must hold a valid ECHE.
+A ECHE is not required for participating HEIs in Third countries not associated with the Programme.
 Higher education institutions have the final responsibility for their applications.
 They are obliged to maintain the activities of a Jean Monnet Chair during the entire duration of the project.
 If the institution is obliged to replace a Chair holder, a written request for approval has to be sent to the Executive Agency.
 Moreover the new proposed chair holder must have the same level of specialisation in European Union studies.
-One HEIs established in an EU Member State, third country associated to the Programme or third country not associated to the Programme Number and profile Exception: organisations from Belarus (Region 2) are not eligible to participate in this action. of participating organisations Jean Monnet Chair holders must be permanent staff members at the applicant institution. organisations The Jean Monnet Chair is held by only one professor, the Chair holder, who takes sole responsibility for delivering the minimum requirement of 90 teaching hours per academic year.
+Number and profile of participating organisations One HEIs established in an EU Member State, third country associated to the Programme or third country not associated to the Programme Exception: organisations from Belarus (Region 2) are not eligible to participate in this action.
+Jean Monnet Chair holders must be permanent staff members at the applicant institution.
+The Jean Monnet Chair is held by only one professor, the Chair holder, who takes sole responsibility for delivering the minimum requirement of 90 teaching hours per academic year.
 The Chair may also have a team to support the activities of the Chair.
-3 years.
-Duration of project At least 90 teaching hours per academic year in the field of European Union Studies (as described above) at the applicant Higher Education Institution by the Chair holder.
+Duration of project 3 years.
+At least 90 teaching hours per academic year in the field of European Union Studies (as described above) at the applicant Higher Education Institution by the Chair holder.
 Teaching hours are taken to include direct contact hours in the context of group lectures, seminars, tutorials and may include any of the aforementioned in a distance learning format but do not include individual instruction and/or supervision.
-M/horo to sank 2 To the European Education and Culture Executive Agency (EACEA).
 Where to apply?
+To the European Education and Culture Executive Agency (EACEA).
 Call ID: ERASMUS-JMO-2022-CHAIR.
 When to apply?
 Applicants have to submit their grant application by 1 March at 17:00:00 (Brussels time).
-L